metricsgraphics/metrics-graphics/README.md

 ## Quick-start guide
 1. Download the [latest release](https://github.com/mozilla/metrics-graphics/releases).
 2. Follow the examples [here](https://github.com/mozilla/metrics-graphics/blob/master/examples/index.htm) and [here](https://github.com/mozilla/metrics-graphics/blob/master/examples/js/main.js) to see how graphics are laid out and built.
-The examples use json data from [examples/data](https://github.com/mozilla/metrics-graphics/blob/master/examples/data), though you may easily pull data from elsewhere.
+The examples use JSON data from [examples/data](https://github.com/mozilla/metrics-graphics/blob/master/examples/data), though you may easily pull data from elsewhere.

 ## Dependencies
 The library depends on [D3](http://d3js.org) and [jQuery](http://jquery.com/).
 As of v2.2, if you do not wish to use jQuery, set [show_tooltips](https://github.com/mozilla/metrics-graphics/wiki/Graphic#show_tooltips) to false, either globally in ``metricsgraphics.js``, or within every ``MG.data_graphic`` call.
 Only tooltips and [buttons](https://github.com/mozilla/metrics-graphics/wiki/Button-Layout) depend on jQuery.